donpowers/BeeMgtApp-Client/README.md

 ##Full Stack Project approach

-1.Identify what is needed for Minimum Viable Product or MVP.
+1. Identify what is needed for Minimum Viable Product or MVP.
 The goal is have a product with the minimal features, so that users feedback can be received early, allowing adjustments to be made, with minimal work upfront.
-2.Determine what DB tables are required and relationships 3.Build MVP UI for sign up/in/out/password
+2. Determine what DB tables are required and relationships
+3. Build MVP UI for sign up/in/out/password
-4.Build out rails scaffold for new tables to support features.
+4. Build out rails scaffold for new tables to support features.
-5.Implement routes and controllers along with curl scripts for support features.
+5. Implement routes and controllers along with curl scripts for support features.
-6.Add 'current_user' support.
+6. Add 'current_user' support.
-7.Build custom route(return on those hives for the user logged in) 8.Build MVP UI for CRUD operations on hive.
+7. Build custom route(return on those hives for the user logged in)
+8. Build MVP UI for CRUD operations on hive.
-9.Deploy repo's to production sites.
+9. Deploy repo's to production sites.
-10.Refactor basic UI to improve appearance and error handling.
+10. Refactor basic UI to improve appearance and error handling.

 I followed my project approach as listed above.
 It worked well.
 I had only a few challenges: current user support and heroku deploy.
 Working